krkulkarni/DRCluster/README.txt

 tsne==0.1.1
 ---------------------

-- Also, you must have a working installation of either BLAST or jackhmmer for all vs. all sequence alignment.
+- Also, you must have a working installation of either BLAST+ or jackhmmer for all vs. all sequence alignment.
+- Only BLAST+ will work, legacy BLAST will not work!

 ## Walkthrough for minimal usage